 Jeremy Winchester, set and lighting design

 Since 2019, ReWritten artists have been coming together to create and cultivate this iterative, multi-disciplinary performance project, and the range of outcomes that have developed from this creative research.
-Over the years, ReWritten has included residencies at the Bethany Arts Center (NY), Texas State University, Colby College (ME), the Berkshire Pulse (MA), and Dance Place (DC); a site-specific exploration of Herman Melville’s Arrowhead, developed in partnership with the Berkshire County Historical Society; a Humanities lab course on embodied research and literature analysis at Colby College; and workshops with local libraries and community centers.
+Over the years, ReWritten has included residencies at the Bethany Arts Center (NY), Texas State University, Colby College (ME), Salem State University, the University of Texas El Paso, the Berkshire Pulse (MA), Dance Place (DC), and the international conference of the Melville Society (Paris, FR); a site-specific exploration of Herman Melville’s Arrowhead, developed in partnership with the Berkshire County Historical Society; a Humanities lab course on embodied research and literature analysis at Colby College; workshops with local libraries and community centers; a documentary-in-progress with Larry Burke and a ReWritten screendance with Roma Flowers.
 Now, with the support of Berkshire Pulse, the Berkshire County Historical Society, and a number of academic institutions and community organizations, ReWritten continues to move towards an evening-length stage work, cross-disciplinary courses that braid together performance and literary scholarship, regular site-specific performances at Herman Melville’s Arrowhead, and countless community workshops that bring people together in storytelling, movement, and writing.

 Coming up: where to find ReWritten!